-Audit-Related Fees consist of fees for accounting consultations and other services that were reasonably related to the performance of audits or reviews of our financial statements and were not reported above under "Audit Fees."
-In 2015 and 2016, this primarily included audit work related to acquisitions.
+Audit-Related Fees consist of fees for valuation and other reviews in connection with our acquisitions and divestitures undertaken in 2018 and were not reported above under "Audit Fees."

 All of the fees referenced in the table above were pre-approved by our Audit Committee pursuant to the Pre-Approval Policy described below.